MicrosoftDocs/visualstudio-docs/docs/ide/text-spell-checker.md

 ## Special case handling

-In Visual Studio, certain strings aren't recommended.
+In Visual Studio, some strings aren't recommended for spell-checking.
 Other strings aren't spell checked or aren't spell checked in their entirety.

 - Strings that include punctuation aren't recommended.
-For example, `misc.` isn't recommended as it could cause code that won't compile.
+For example, `misc.` isn't recommended as it could result in code that won't compile.
 - Backslashes in a string can omit the subsequent character from being spell-checked.
 For example, `\nhello` won't be flagged as a spelling error because the "n" is omitted and "hello" is a correctly spelled word.
 - Strings that contain URLs such as `https://...` or `mailto:..` won't be spell-checked over the entire string.